 Basis for calculating the premium provision is the upright contract portfolio.
-The Best Estimate of the premiums provision is the difference between the discounted future premium income and the future costs that arise from claims under consideration of inflation expectations and the specific contract boundaries.
 The basic idea is the "profitability of a reinsurance contract", including cash flow projections for all relevant cash flows and discounting them with the EIOPA interest curves.

-Prem ium provisions Non-Life Gross Best Estimate 2016 Net Best Estimate 2016 Balance 2016

-LoB Type of reinsurance kEUR kEUR kEUR

-14x Income protection reinsurance 718 718 0

-19x Fire and other damage to property reinsurance 1,022 1,022 0

-20x General liability reinsurance 466 466 0

-Total Non-Life 2,205 2,205 0
+In general, the Best Estimate of the premiums provision is the difference between the discounted future premium income and the future costs that arise from claims under consideration of inflation expectations and the specific contract boundaries.
+For GRAWE RE, the premium provision is calculated under consideration of the accepted reinsurance contract boundaries as the unearned premium multiplied by the combined ratio.

+Premium provisions Non-Life Gross Best Estimate Net Best Estimate Reinsurance Recoverables • 2017 2018 2017 2018 2017 LoB Type of reinsurance kEUR kEUR kEUR kEUR kEUR kEUR 14x Income protection reinsurance 462 350 462 350 0 0 19x Fire and other damage to property reinsurance 574 668 574 668 0 0 20x General liability reinsurance 220 244 220 244 0 0 Total Non-Life 1,256 1,262 1,256 1,262 0 0